-Possibly one of the most haunted places in Australia.
-Adelaide Gaol is said to be regularly visited by some of the inmates and prison officers who once wandered its halls.
-It is believed that these ghost sightings are possibly innocent people who were hanged, seeking exoneration still to this very day.
-More ominous is the reported sightings of Adelaide Gaol's hangman.
+Thought to be one of the most haunted places in Australia, Adelaide Gaol is said to be regularly visited by some of the inmates and prison officers who once wandered its halls.

 Frederick 'Fred' Carr was hanged at Adelaide Gaol on 12 November 1927 for the murder of his wife, Maude.
 He protested his innocence, even up until the final moments before his death.